HomeContactBlogAbout usLinks

 Avro Vulcan B2 G-VLCN/XH558

 Avro Vulcan B2 G-VLCN/XH558.
-Photo by Iain Campbell of PlanesTV.com
+Photo by Frank Grealish

-The prototype Vulcan first flew of the 30th August 1952.
-The Royal Air Force (RAF) received its first aircraft, XA897 in September 1956.
-A total of 134 production Vulcans were manufactured (45 B.1's and 89 B.2's), the last aircraft being delivered in January 1965.
-The RAF's last airworthy Vulcan XH558 was retired on the 21st March 1993 to her new home at Bruntingthorpe airfield in Leicestershire.
+The prototype Vulcan first flew on 30th August 1952.
+The Royal Air Force (RAF) received its first aircraft (XA897) in September 1956.
+A total of 134 production Vulcans were manufactured (45 B.1s and 89 B.2s), the last aircraft being delivered in January 1965.
+The RAF's last airworthy Vulcan XH558 was retired on 21st March 1993 to her new home at Bruntingthorpe Airfield in Leicestershire.

-After many years of restoration XH558 took to the skies once again on the 18th October 2007.
+After many years of restoration, XH558 took to the skies once again on 18th October 2007.